stargate/website/_posts/2021-11-29-say-goodbye-to-native-drivers-with-stargate-grpc-api-in-java.md

 The new API is called [gRPC Remote Procedure Call](https://dtsx.io/2Z2nCfU) (gRPC), and we built it on the framework created by Google.
 In this post, we’ll show you how easy it is to start using this API from the Java ecosystem.
 We’ll also explain the basic methods exposed to the clients that allow us to interact with the gRPC API.

 The setup is simple.
-The generated code based on protobuf files (“`query.proto`” and “`stargate.proto`”) is shipped with the `grpc-proto` dependency.
+The generated code based on protobuf files (`query.proto` and `stargate.proto`) is shipped with the `grpc-proto` dependency.
 In your client application, you only need to add two dependencies, the client and a functional channel service provider.
 In this example we picked netty:

 ```xml
 <dependencies>